- Canadian Dividend Investing

 As anyone with car insurance can attest — rates only go in one direction, and it’s not down.

 What I especially like about Intact is the company’s underwriting skills.
-Intact consistently posts a combined ratio comfortably under 100, meaning its profitable on an underwriting basis alone.
+Intact consistently posts a combined ratio comfortably under 100, meaning it’s profitable on an underwriting basis alone.
 Gains from its investment portfolio are a bonus.

 Intact has grown earnings by approximately 7% per year over the last decade.
 Buoyed by a recent acquisition, growth is expected to be much higher in 2024, with the bottom line expected to expand by 23%.
 Shares trade at a very reasonable 15x forward earnings, too.
 That’s helped Intact steadily grow the dividend over time — including hiking the payout each and every year since the company’s 2005 IPO.